Business routes of Interstate 96: Lansing

 Business Loop Interstate 96 (BL I-96) is a business loop of I-96 through the city of Lansing.
 The western terminus is at I-96's exit 90 northwest of Lansing in Watertown Township in Clinton County near the I-96/I-69 junction.
 From there, it follows Grand River Avenue under I-96.
 East of I-96, BL I-96 intersects Francis Road, which provides access to I-69, and then passes under I-69.
 Grand River Avenue is three lanes, one in each direction divided by a central turn lane, and runs past light industrial areas, crossing into Lansing and Eaton County near the Capital Region International Airport.
 The area around the airport is commercial, but east of there North Grand River Avenue runs through residential neighborhoods.
 Near the intersection with Martin Luther King Jr Boulevard, the business loop runs along the Grand River and then BL I-96 turns eastward on North Street to an interchange with Cedar and Larch streets.
 The business loop turns and splits onto the one-way pairing of the three-lane Cedar (southbound) and Larch (northbound).
 As it runs southward, the highway runs parallel to the Grand River through Old Town Lansing.
 At Oakland Avenue (westbound) and Saginaw Avenue (eastbound), BL I-96 intersects the two one-way streets that carry BL I-69.
 It continues south through the eastern edge of downtown Lansing.

-Near Cooley Law School Stadium at the intersection with Michigan Avenue, BL I-96 meets the Capitol Loop, Lansing's third business loop.
+Near Jackson Field at the intersection with Michigan Avenue, BL I-96 meets the Capitol Loop, Lansing's third business loop.
 The two highways run concurrently south of Michigan Avenue as Cedar Street angles southeasterly.
 The two directions of BL I-96 merge at an interchange with I-496 that also marks the end of the Capitol Loop.
 South of this interchange, Cedar Street continues as a five-lane street through a commercial corridor on the south side of Lansing.
 The business loop crosses the Red Cedar River three blocks south of the I-496 interchange.
 On either side of the business loop, the adjacent neighborhoods are residential in character.
 South of an intersection with Jolly Road, Cedar Street starts angling southeasterly.
 BL I-96 ends at an indirect interchange with I-96 near the Edgewood Town Center.